 Acne lesions are most common on the face, but they can also occur on the neck, chest, back, shoulders, scalp, and upper arms and legs.

 The appropriate treatment for acne depends on the severity.
-Options may include mild over-the-counter treatments, Accutane, light therapy treatments such as Blu-U, or laser treatments such as CoolTouch or VBeam.
+Options may include mild over-the-counter treatments, prescription medications such as isotretinoin (i.e., Accutane), light therapy treatments such as Accure or Blu-U, or laser treatments such as VBeam.

-CoolTouch® acne laser treatments safely and effectively treat acne, acne scars, and back acne with no downtime and minimal pain.
+Laser treatments safely and effectively treat acne with no downtime and minimal pain.
 Acne laser treatments target overactive sebaceous glands in your skin – the root cause of acne.
 Unlike some acne therapies that only address bacterial symptoms, acne laser treatments target the source of acne.
 The laser emits gentle pulses of energy that penetrate deep enough in the skin to shrink oil glands and decrease their capacity to produce acne without affecting the oils necessary for healthy skin.
-At the same time, a small spray of coolant is delivered with each laser pulse to protect the upper layer of the skin.
-The laser causes your body to rebuild and replenish your own natural collagen to fill in acne scars.
-After treatments, skin texture becomes smoother and more even toned.
+The laser causes your body to rebuild and replenish your own natural collagen leading to smoother and more evenly toned skin texture.

-CoolTouch can be used on any area of skin.
+Laser and light based treatments can be used on any area of skin.
 During the procedure, most patients feel only a slight tingling sensation as the laser pulses.
 Patients with sensitive skin may use a topical anesthetic.
-A cooling mist keeps your skin cool and comfortable during the treatment.
-The procedure takes only minutes to perform and you can resume normal activities immediately following treatment.
+Treatments takes only minutes to perform and you can resume normal activities immediately following treatment.
 For optimal results, most patients receive approximately four treatments.
 While every patient is different, a reduction in the number of acne lesions may be noticed shortly after the first treatment.